 Exchange places available through Erasmus+ SMS are usually combined with a small mobility allowance (Mobilitätsbeihilfe).
 However, outgoing students nominated for an exchange place at one of TUHH's direct partner universities can apply to additional funding programs - the allowance is not automatically included.
 This also applies to students who are planing and organising an individual study abroad period at a non-partner university (free mover).

-In any case, outgoing exchange students will have to discuss their prospective study programmes abroad and the subsequent recognition of credits at TUHH with their respective study programme director (i.e. Studiengangsleiterin / Studiengangsleiter) beforehand.
-The learning agreement is the document which records the abroad study programme and the recognition of the abroad credits (for details please see information of the specific programme).
+In any case, outgoing exchange students will have to discuss their prospective study programs abroad and the subsequent recognition of credits at TUHH with their respective study program director (i.e. Studiengangsleiterin / Studiengangsleiter) beforehand.
+The learning agreement is the document which records the abroad study program and the recognition of the abroad credits (for details please see information of the specific program).

 Students planning to go abroad for a research project or a bachelor or master thesis are required to have a thesis supervisor at both the host university and TUHH.

 Who can apply for an Exchange Stay at a Partner University?